 Recommended Dog House Dimensions

-The recommended dog house dimensions for the Chinook can be found on the dog house dimensions charts for 440 recognized breeds which includes this dog breed that looks like a wolf.
+The recommended dog house dimensions for the Norwegian Buhund Dog can be found on the dog house dimensions charts for 440 recognized breeds which includes this dog breed.
 But to save you time, here are our dog house minimum size recommendations: